Back to Bedlam: Background and recording

 Blunt left the British Army in 2002 so that he could pursue his musical career.
 It was at that period that he started using the stage name "Blunt", in part to make it easier for others to spell; "Blount" is pronounced the same way, and remains his legal surname.
 Shortly after leaving the army, he was signed to EMI music publishers and Twenty-First Artists management.
 A record contract remained elusive, with label executives pointing to Blunt's posh speaking voice as a barrier in class-divided Britain.
 Linda Perry, who was just launching her own label Custard Records in early 2003, heard Blunt's promotional tape when visiting London, and soon after heard him perform live at the South by Southwest Music Festival.
 She made an offer to him the same night and within a few days, Blunt signed a recording contract with Perry, and one month later he was in Los Angeles working with producer Tom Rothrock.

-Blunt recorded Back to Bedlam in 2003 with producer Tom Rothrock at Rothrock's home studio, using session musicians and performing on many different instruments himself.
+Blunt recorded Back to Bedlam from December 2003 to June 2004 with producer Tom Rothrock at Rothrock's home studio, using session musicians and performing on many different instruments himself.
 While in Los Angeles, he lodged with actress Carrie Fisher, whom he had met through the family of a former girlfriend.
 Fisher was very supportive of Blunt's aspirations, suggesting the name of the album and providing use of a bathroom in her home for Blunt to record the song "Goodbye My Lover".

+Back to Bedlam's album cover was photographed on 3 August 2004 and designed by Salvador Design.

+Due to release delays, Back to Bedlam was released on 11 October 2004 as a limited-edition digipak.
+By 24 November 2004, the digipak went out of circulation and further pressings were distributed with the updated blue reissue cover.